 Happy New Year’s Eve everyone!
-I ended my professional year yesterday with the NYC elopment of Sarah and Chris.
+I ended my professional year yesterday with the Grand Hyatt Hotel rooftop wedding of Sarah and Chris.
 This couple from the UK started their romance in New York City, and it was very fitting that we began their wedding day with photos around town that held memories for the couple.

 The day started at the Soho Grand Hotel.
 The couple fueled the shoot with a few glasses of bubbly before I even started snapping the shutter.
 Shooting as unobtrusively as possible, I focused on the couple both in the bar area and in the moody elevator lobby.

 Next up was the High Line Park.
 As everyone knows, the High Line is amazingly popular with tourists.
 The way to navigate around the tourists is to position the couple on the railings of the High Line, thus making it seem like we had the entire place to ourselves.
 Patience is always key.
 (And I think the champagne helped.)

 Our next destination was our most problematic location.
 The couple originally wanted to get married at Lincoln Center.
 Unfortunately, Lincoln Center is very territorial with its property.
 Sarah’s white wedding dress was like waving a red flag in front of a bull, and we were quickly spotted by an overeager security guard.
 He basically chased us off the property.